timothymasters1/Profile/README.md

 # Profile

 My name is Timothy Masters and I'm an Engineer.
-When I was 17 years old I decided to become and engineerin and take on the world and many years later I am still learning
+When I was 17 years old I decided to become and engineer and take on the world and many years later I am still learning every day.

 I've published a few things: